-Current income tax assets and liabilities for the current and prior periods are measured at the amount expected to recovered from or to be paid to the taxation authorities.
-The tax rates and tax laws are applied and enacted at the interim consolidated balance sheet date.
+Current income tax assets and liabilities for the current and prior period are measured at the amount expected to recover from or to be paid to the taxation authorities.
+The tax rates and tax laws are applied and enacted at the consolidated balance sheet date.

-Current income tax is recognized to the interim consolidated income statement except when it relates to items recognized directly to equity, the current income tax is also directly recognized in equity.
+Current income tax is recognized to the consolidated income statement except when it relates to items recognized directly to equity, the current income tax is also directly recognized in equity.